-Forbidden Purple City - Constructed for personal use by the former Imperial family, their concubines and eunuchs.
-This royal structure is still being restored many years after the destruction caused by street fighting and bombing during the war.
+Forbidden Purple City - Constructed for personal use by the Imperial family, their concubines and eunuchs.
+This royal structure is still being restored many years after the destruction caused by street fighting and bombing during the American war in Vietnam.
+Wander the grounds and foundations whilst viewing the remaining woodwork and architecture.